the paradox of expertise

 my brain saw that word and immediately retrieved the "dynamic programming" folder. it loaded all the heavy machinery—state transitions, memoization, recursion.

-suddenly, my working memory was full. there was no room left for simple arithmetic. i wasn't solving the problem in front of me. i was solving the problem i expected to see.
+suddenly, my working memory was full. there was no room left for simple arithmetic. i wasn't solving the problem in front of me. i was solving the problem i expected to see — it felt exactly like the real one.

 if you asked that same person, they would just look at the numbers and say: